What is Bronchiectasis?

 Airway Clearance Therapy (ACT) is considered the cornerstone of therapy aimed at minimizing the effects of airway obstruction, infection, and inflammation in lung diseases such as bronchiectasis.
 High Frequency Chest Wall Oscillation (HFCWO) is an airway clearance therapy that can help mobilize and loosen secretions in the lungs, which may help reduce exacerbations, hospitalizations, and antibiotic use.

-The fully mobile AffloVest is engineered to mimic anatomically targeted chest PT, the golden standard of airway clearance therapy.
+The AffloVest Mobile HFCWO therapy vest is engineered to mimic anatomically targeted chest PT, the golden standard of airway clearance therapy.
 It can be an effective airway clearance therapy for bronchiectasis patients by improving bronchial drainage by enhancing mobilization of secretions.
 Patented Direct Dynamic Oscillation™ technology with eight oscillating motors creating individual pressure wave forms, providing disruption in the lungs to mobilize secretions and allow them to be more easily coughed up.

 What is the potential impact of breaking the vicious cycle ?